Preventing Burnout starts with learning the Signs of Burnout: take it from a Depression Therapist based in Madison, WI

 Noticing joy helps us get more of it!

 Focusing on joy is not only part of recovering from burnout, but also preventing it.
 Preventing burnout has two parts.
 1) Understanding what burnout looks like, and 2) getting the things you need to be fulfilled.
+(One way to think about staying fulfilled is by focusing on the opposite of burnout.)
 Today I’ll be talking about the first part, recognizing the signs of burnout.
 The more you can spot the signs of burnout, the better you’ll be able to catch yourself before it gets worse.

 Preventing Burnout Step One: Recognize the Signs of Burnout